nbubna/store/README.md

 If localStorage or sessionStorage are unavailable, they will be faked to prevent errors, but data stored will NOT persist beyond the life of the current document/page.
 Use [store.old.js][old] extension to add persistent backing for the store API in older browsers.

 ## Extensions & Experiments
 Documentation on these is yet to be written.
-Some even have tests in the repo already.
-Help developing these is welcome, of course.
+Some have tests in the repo already.
+Contributions are welcome, of course.

 * [store.old.js][old] - Add working localStorage and sessionStorage polyfills for older browsers
 * [store.cache.js][cache] - To make data expire, pass a number of minutes as the overwrite param on ```set()``` calls